Rancho-zhao/FOTS/README.md

-# FOTS: A Fast Optical Tactile Simulator for Sim2Real Learning of Tactile-guided Robot Manipulation Skills
+# FOTS: A Fast Optical Tactile Simulator for Sim2Real Learning of Tactile-motor Robot Manipulation Skills
+This work has been accepted by IEEE Robotics and Automation Letters (RA-L).

 FOTS is suitable for GelSight tactile sensors and its variations (like DIGIT sensors).

 In addition, FOTS does not rely on any simulation platform, you can integrate it to any platform (like MUJOCO).